-Texas and Florida, which have traditionally been cost-of-performance states, have begun sourcing receipts by applying a market-sourcing approach and targeting SaaS companies. (“Cost of performance” means income from a service is apportioned to the state where the income-producing activity is performed, based on cost of performance.
+Texas and Florida, which have traditionally been cost-of-performance states, have implemented regulatory updates to begin sourcing receipts by applying a market-sourcing approach and targeting SaaS companies. (“Cost of performance” means income from a service is apportioned to the state where the income-producing activity is performed, based on cost of performance.
 “Market sourcing” means receipts are sourced to the state where the services are delivered or the benefit of the service is received.)

 Texas, based on the recent decision in Hegar v.
 Sirius XM Radio, Inc., 604 S.W.3d 125 (Tex.
 App.-Austin 2020), is applying the decision citing the Texas sales and use tax sourcing rulings for data processing services.
 Florida likewise has issued Technical Assistance Advisement (TAC) 20C1-001, which is in direct conflict with its own statute.